Gumber Camping Barn (formerly Gumber Bothy), Gumber Campsite and Camping Barn, Gumber Farm, Slindon, West Sussex, BN18 0RN

-This accommodation is in a National Park, is available to individuals and is on the Duke of Edinburgh's Award page, the Hostels with Camping map, the camping barn map, the National Trust Bunkhouses map, the dark sky area and the walking festivals page.
+This accommodation is in a National Park, is available to individuals and is on the walking festivals page, the dark sky area, the Duke of Edinburgh's Award page, the Hostels with Camping map, the camping barn map and the National Trust Bunkhouses map.

 MapView Nearby Hostels